ErroneousBee/ACGWiki/content/Calendar.md

 * September - Meadow mowing and raking
 * Early Autumn - Pond work whilst the ponds are still low and the residents are no longer living fast paced lives.
 * December - The Xmas Task
+* Summer - Reduced activity as volunteers are away and cutting is restricted.